 Offering 58.9mpg, the Crossland doesn’t score many points for agility, but it does score well when it comes to the interior and visibility with its elevated driving position and big windows; decent boot space and lots of headroom.

 Is your insurance as economical as your car?

-Our Cheapest Price Guarantee means that you shouldn’t have to choose between the confidence of protection, or getting a good deal.
-So, if you find a like for like quote anywhere elsewhere online, we’ll beat it* – simple as that.
+Our Cheapest Price Guarantee* means that you shouldn’t have to choose between the confidence of protection, or getting a good deal.
+So, if you find a like for like quote anywhere else online for your car insurance, we’ll beat it* – simple as that.